Alexander Monro III: Family

 Monro is also known as Alexander Monro Tertius because his two predecessors as professor of anatomy at the University of Edinburgh had the same name: these were his grandfather Alexander Monro Primus and his father Alexander Monro Secundus.
 Alexander's great-grandfather John Munro had been an Edinburgh surgeon who played a leading role in the founding of the Edinburgh Medical School.
 His uncle was Dr Donald Monro FRSE who became a military physician in London.

-Monro Tertius married twice: firstly, in 1800, to Maria Agnes Carmichael-Smyth (1776-1833), the daughter of Dr Carmichael-Smyth, together they had 12 children; and secondly, in 1836, to Jessie Hunter.
+Monro Tertius married twice: firstly, in 1800, to Maria Agnes Carmichael-Smyth (1776–1833), the daughter of Dr Carmichael-Smyth, together they had 12 children; and secondly, in 1836, to Jessie Hunter.
 The latter survived him.

 In the 1830s he was living, with his large family and first wife, at 1 Great Stuart Street on the Moray Estate in Edinburgh's west end.
 The house stands on a prominent corner partly facing the gardens of Moray Place.
 Monro's neighbour (at 3 Great Stuart Street) was Dr Robert Christison.

 His son Sir David Monro made a career as a politician in New Zealand, and was the second Speaker of the New Zealand House of Representatives.

-His daughter, Maria Monro, married John Inglis, advocate (1783-1847) son of Admiral John Inglis.
+His daughter, Maria Monro, married John Inglis, advocate (1783–1847) son of Admiral John Inglis.
 Their grandchildren included John Alexander Inglis.

 His daughter Catherine Monro was the first wife of John James Stuart of Allanbank.

+His son Alexander Monro was a Captain in the Rifle Brigade; James Monro was assistant surgeon on the Scots Greys; Henry Monro was a colonist in the Port Phillip District of Australia where he was involved in the Waterloo Plains massacre of Indigenous Australians, later moving to Malaga, Spain where he died; William Monro was a lieutenant in the 79th Highlanders.
+His third daughter married George Skene, son of James Skene of Rubislaw.

 In popular culture

-In the 2010 motion picture Burke and Hare, Monro is bitter rivals with Robert Knox (Tom Wilkinson) whom he thwarts at every turn by having a statute passed ensuring all dead bodies be passed on to him for dissection.
+In the 2010 motion picture Burke and Hare, Monro is a bitter rival of Dr Robert Knox (Tom Wilkinson) whom he thwarts at every turn by having a statute passed ensuring all dead bodies be passed on to him for dissection.
 He also has an unhealthy obsession with feet.
 Monro is portrayed by Tim Curry.